MET's Fostering Futures Scholarship Trust Fund Assists Young Adults that have Experienced Foster Care Attend College

-Since 2012, fundraising efforts have totaled approximately $900,000; all of which have been awarded as scholarships in the year they were raised.
+Since 2012, fundraising efforts have totaled over $1,000,000; all of which have been awarded as scholarships in the year they were raised.
 This was done through individual donations, group donations, sponsorships, ticket sales, auctions and many volunteer based fundraising events.
 Fostering Futures Scholarships were expanded to include any Michigan degree granting college or university.

 Funds will provide scholarships to young adults who have experienced foster care who are enrolled at Michigan degree granting colleges and universities.
 Awards will be paid to the students’ college or university to assist with tuition, fees, room, board, books and supplies.
 Scholarships will be awarded to youth via the application process at www.fosteringfutures-mi.com.